 Exclusive Custody – Exclusive custody awards one parent with the sole custody of the child.
 In these situations, the non-custodial parent may have visitation rights or in extreme cases, supervised visitation rights to the child.
 When one parent sues for exclusive custody, they must present a case as to why joint custody is not in the child’s best interest.

 Joint Custody – Joint custody awards both parents equal rights over the upbringing of a child.
 The court awards joint custody when it deems that both parents are able to perform their parental duties.

 When a third party, such as a grandparent or other close relative seeks custody, a court may award them custody if they deem it to be in the best interests of the child.
-When there are multiple sibling, they will typically live together but the court does have the authority to split custody between the parents if they deem it is in their best interests.
-If you are dealing with a child custody matter, it is vital that you speak with a a mesa lawyer you can trust to represent your family.
+When there are multiple siblings, they will typically live together but the court does have the authority to split custody between the parents if they deem it is in their best interests.
+If you are dealing with a child custody matter, it is vital that you speak with a mesa divorce lawyer you can trust to represent your family.
 The family law team at Hogle Family Law is here to help.